toritotony/OpenAI-Voice-Assistant/README.md

 # Voice Assistant Web Application

+## Note: This application is not complete and is subject to change in near future.
+I defer anyone from using this to avoid bugs

 Welcome to the Voice Assistant Web Application repository!
 This project demonstrates a simple web application that utilizes OpenAI's GPT-3.5 model and speech recognition to create a voice assistant that can interact with users through voice commands.

 ## Features